 Overland from San Pedro de Atacama

-Cross the border from Chile's Atacama Desert via the dramatic Paso de Jama or Hito Cajón crossing.
-This route enters the reserve from the south, passing Laguna Verde and Laguna Colorada before continuing to Uyuni—a popular option for travelers combining both countries.
+Cross from Chile's Atacama Desert into Bolivia at the Hito Cajón border post, high in the mountains beside Laguna Blanca.
+This route enters the reserve from the south, passing Laguna Verde and the Sol de Mañana geothermal field on the way north toward Laguna Colorada and Uyuni.
+It is a popular option for travelers combining Chile and Bolivia, and it puts the reserve's highlights first.

 Journey Time